aruba/nae-scripts/recommended_scripts/README.md

 System Power Supply monitoring agent

 ### configuration_change_tftp:
-Agent to copy the running configuration to a TFTP serverwhenever a configuration change occurs.
+Agent to copy the running configuration to a TFTP server whenever a configuration change occurs.

 ### broadcast_storm_monitor:
 This script monitors for broadcast packets storm on an interface and shuts down the interface if the interface shut down option is enabled.